efesorjm/creative-brief/references/hooks.md

 - **Seed** — is there a promise right after the hook, or does it stop the scroll and then waste the attention?
 - **Funnel fit** — does it open or close the tension in the direction the funnel stage needs?
 - **Honesty** — does the hook write a cheque the content actually cashes?
 A curiosity or mystery hook that never pays off trains the audience to distrust you.
 Overpromising wins one view and loses the next, which is the difference between attention and a following.
+- **Register** — will these words be read or spoken?
+Spoken copy has to sound like a person talking and give context before the payoff.
+A scroll-hook in a founder's mouth reads as an ad; say it out loud to check.

 The most common failure is a hook that is grammatically a hook ("Nobody tells you...") but fires no driver, names no specific person, and triggers no emotion.
 Catch it every time.
 The shape is not the hook; the trigger is.